flint-bot/flint/quickstart/README.md

-# Quick Start with Flint on Cloud9
+# Quick Start with Cisco Spark and Flint on Cloud9

 #### Introduction
 This tutorial will get you started with a simple Cisco Spark Bot written in Node JS and hosted on Cloud9.
 This makes use of two frameworks to make the process a bit easier: